 Also known as “on-page SEO”, on-page optimisation is focused on all the measures you can take within your website that directly affect your search engine rankings.

 We’ll now go through (in no particular order) what these measures are and how to do them correctly for your own Shopify store.

-- Optimised titles and meta descriptions: These need to be written in a way that is enticing enough for someone scrolling through search results to click on your site over other results.
-You also need to make sure you include your target keyword so search engines know what the page is about.
+- Optimised page titles and meta descriptions: These need to be written in a way that is enticing enough for someone scrolling through search results to click on your site over other results.
+You also need to make sure you include your target keyword in your H1 title tag so search engines know what the page is about.
 To get an idea of what your page looks like in the SERPs I recommend using this free tool.